-How to buy Bitcoin with PayPal
+How to buy Ethereum with PayPal

 What’s the difference between broker platforms, exchanges, and wallets?

-What’s the difference between PayPal and Bitcoin?
+What’s the difference between PayPal and Ethereum?

-And, is buying bitcoin with PayPal the best method?
+Is using PayPal the best method?

 What do I need to do before I get started?